Closure of knitted surfaces and surface-links: Introduction

 For case (3), let $S_{[t]}=\beta_{j-1}$ $(t \in [(j-1)/m, (2j-1)/2m))$, $S_{[t]}=\beta_j$ $(t \in ((2j-1)/2m, j/m])$ and let $S_{[t]}$ $(t=(2j-1)/2m)$ be the union of $\beta_{j-1}$ and a disk whose boundary is the simple closed curve formed by the $\tau_i \tau_i$.
 See Figure \ref{figure-tau}.
-The knitted surface is the trace of deformations of knits where a simple closed curve is born or dies. \\
+The knitted surface is the trace of deformations of $n$-knits where a simple closed curve is born or dies. \\

 A {\it surface-link} is a closed surface smoothly embedded in $\mathbb{R}^4$.
 In particular, a surface-link with one component is called a {\it surface-knot}.
 A braided/knitted surface is called a {\it 2-dimensional braid/knit} if its boundary is the closure of the trivial braid.
-From a 2-dimensional braid $S$, we obtain an orientable surface-link in $\mathbb{R}^4$ by taking the closure of $S$, and Kamada \cite{Kamada94} showed that every orientable surface-link is ambiently isotopic to the closure of some 2-dimensional braid.
+From a 2-dimensional braid $S$, we obtain an orientable surface-link in $\mathbb{R}^4$ by taking the closure of $S$, and Kamada \cite{Kamada94} showed that every orientable surface-link is ambient isotopic to the closure of some 2-dimensional braid.
 For a 2-dimensional knit $S$, we can also define the closure of $S$ by a similar way, which provides a surface-link.
 In this paper, we show Claim 9.1 in \cite{NY} as follows.

-\begin{theorem} Every surface-link in $\mathbb{R}^4$ is ambiently isotopic to the closure of some 2-dimensional knit. \end{theorem}
+\begin{theorem} Every surface-link in $\mathbb{R}^4$ is ambient isotopic to the closure of some 2-dimensional knit. \end{theorem}

 Further, we consider another type of the closure of a knitted surface, called the plat closure.
-In \cite[Theorem 8.1]{NY}, we showed that any trivial surface-knot is ambiently isotopic to the plat closure of some knitted surface of degree 2.
+In \cite[Theorem 8.1]{NY}, we showed that any trivial surface-knot is ambient isotopic to the plat closure of some knitted surface of degree 2.
 In this paper, we show the following.

-\begin{theorem} The plat closure of any knitted surface of degree 2 is a trivial surface-link, and any trivial surface-link is ambiently isotopic to the plat closure of a knitted surface of degree 2. \end{theorem}
+\begin{theorem} The plat closure of any knitted surface of degree 2 is a trivial surface-link, and any trivial surface-link is ambient isotopic to the plat closure of a knitted surface of degree 2. \end{theorem}